FrancescoCeruti/linux-show-player/README.md

 to install the latest development version from git.

+**Notice that the git version may be unstable and/or contains unfished features.**

 ### Usage

 Use the installed launcher from the menu (for the package installation), or